neoforged/.github/primers/1.21.5/index.md

         - `canDestroyBlock` - Returns whether this item can destroy the provided block state.
 - `net.minecraft.world.item.alchemy.PotionContents#getPotionDescription` - Returns the description of the mob effect with some amplifier.
 - `net.minecraft.world.item.crafting.TransmuteResult` - A recipe result object that represents an item, count, and the applied components.
+- `net.minecraft.world.item.equipment.trim.ArmorTrim#layerAssetId` - Returns the location of the the trim asset.
 - `net.minecraft.world.level`
     - `GameRules`
         - `getType` - Gets the game rule type from its key.